Lahu Democratic Union

 The Lahu Democratic Union (လားဟူဒီမိုကရက်တစ်အစည်းအရုံး; abbreviated LDU) is a Lahu political and insurgent group in Myanmar.
-It signed the Nationwide Ceasefire Agreement (NCA) with the government of Myanmar on 13 February 2018.
+It was formed in 2008 along the Thailand-Myanmar border.
+Due to its small size, it was originally barred from signing the Nationwide Ceasefire Agreement (NCA) with the government of Myanmar, but later signed it on 13 February 2018.
 The LDU is part of the United Nationalities Federal Council (UNFC) and its military coalition, the Federal Union Army (FUA).
+After the February 2021 coup, the LDU split into two rival factions with Kyar Solomon leading the pro-Junta group.
+This split reportedly led to the LDU losing popular support in Lahu regions, boosting the popularity of the rival anti-coup Lahu National Development Party.